TugboatQA/docs/docs/examples/pantheon/add-build-script/index.md

 At the top of this new file, we're going to declare some variables that we will use in the build script:

-First, we need to specify the machine name of the Pantheon site we are working with.
-For example, if your Pantheon site is named 'Mister Rogers Fan Club', the machine name would be `mister-rogers-fan-club`.
+First, you'll need to specify the machine name of the Pantheon site you are working with.
+For example, if your Pantheon site is named *Mister Rogers Fan Club*, the machine name would be `mister-rogers-fan-club`.
 If you are unsure, you can use terminus to list out all your Pantheon sites by running `terminus site:list --fields=id,name`.
-We will set this value in our Makefile to the `PANTHEON_SOURCE_SITE` variable.
+Once you determine the Pantheon site name, you should set this value in your Makefile to the `PANTHEON_SOURCE_SITE` variable.

 ```bash
 PANTHEON_SOURCE_SITE := mister-rogers-fan-club